dylanmcgullam/Group-Project-1/README.md

 Research Questions to Answer
     Volatility of prices
         Data trends during 2008 Recession
+            December 2007 to June 2009
         Data trends during/after COVID-19
+            January 2020 to August 2021
         Effects of war(s)
+            9/11/2001 - Invasion of Afghanistan
+            2003-2011 - Invasion of Iraq
+            2014 - U.S.-led intervention in Syria
+            February 24, 2022 - Russian invasion of Ukraine
-        Effects of Hurricane Harvey on global market
+        Effects of weather on global market
+            August 25-29, 2017 - Hurricane Harvey
+            August 23, 2005 - Hurricane Katrina

 Datasets to Be Used